Pasapalabra: Gameplay

 In the rosco, each contestant is given 85 seconds in addition to the seconds they have accumulated in the previous rounds.
 Play proceeds through letters of the Spanish alphabet, except K and W: for each letter, the host reads a definition of a word starting with it (or, in the case of Ñ, Q, X, and Y, containing the letter).
 A contestant responds with a word, or passes by saying "pasapalabra".
 After a pass or an incorrect answer, play moves to the other contestant; each player's rosco contains one answer on which the host elaborates, usually with a brief explanation of the word's etymology.
 Completing the rosco with every response correct wins the show's progressive jackpot.

 Once a player has heard all the definitions, they usually immediately pass to skip letters they have not answered to avoid losing time while they try to think of an answer (though no matter how fast they pass, one second is always deducted per turn).
 If a player wishes, they can say nothing and let their time run out.

-If a player does not win the jackpot, they win €1,200 if they answer more correct than their opponent, or if each has the same number correct but their opponent has more incorrect responses (faltas); for example, if Player A has answered 22 correct and has no incorrect answers, while Player B also has 22 correct but one incorrect, Player A would be the winner.

-In the event of a tie, each player wins €600.
+If a player does not win the jackpot, they win €1,200 if they answer more correct than their opponent, or if each has the same number correct but their opponent has more incorrect responses (For example, if Player A has answered 22 correct and has no incorrect answers, while Player B also has 22 correct but one incorrect, Player A would be the winner) (faltas); In the event of a tie on both correct and incorrecr answers (If any), each player wins €600.
 Therefore, a player can come away with a sum of money from their time on the show, even if they never win the jackpot.